jjuarez/hazelcast/README.md

 ## Description

-The aim of this module is quite simple, to help you with the instalation and setup of an hazelcast cluster
+The aim of this module is quite simple, to help you with the instalation and setup of a hazelcast server or cluster

 ## Setup